holds an annual Christmas party. As our family has grown larger over the years,

 (including the reindeer shoes) and came up with the idea of Elvin.

 Just recently, my brothers took over the role.

 But this year, Clark made a fine red-headed Elvin.

 Speaking of redheads, we got all the red-headed cousins together for a photo.

 (All relatives of the famous Danish red-headed Peter Nielson, I might add).

 Most of the night, I held my brother Jesse's new baby, June--

 but I call her "Junnie" for obvious reasons,

 and I secretly wished she were mine.

-We were missing 2 nephews who are currently serving missions.
+Two nephews were absent as they are currently serving missions.